ooni/spec/backends/th-007-nwcth.md

 The test helper should help OONI Probe to discover all the relevant TCP/UDP endpoints deriving from the input URL coming from the test lists or from user input.

-This discovery includes finding out HTTPS URLs corresponding to HTTP URLs in case of redirections.
+This discovery process includes finding out HTTPS URLs corresponding to HTTP URLs in case of redirections.
 It also includes discovering whether there are HTTP/3 endpoints associated to HTTPS URLs.